Bell's Theorem for Temporal Order: Discussion

 \section{Discussion}

-The non-classical causal structures discussed in this work arise in a semi-classical, albeit non-perturbative, regime where no explicit quantisation of the gravitational field is needed (which is complementary to the regime of most quantum gravity frameworks \cite{kiefer2012quantum}).
-Our approach shows that classical general relativity and standard quantum mechanics are sufficient to analyse scenarios involving superpositions of macroscopically different {classical} backgrounds.
-Not only is there no tension between the two frameworks, but there is also \textit{no ambiguity} in the prediction of physical effects that arise: For each probability amplitude the time-dilation effects introduced by the mass can be treated classically.
+The non-classical causal structures discussed in this work arise in a semi-classical, albeit non-perturbative, regime where no {explicit} quantization of the gravitational field is needed (which is complementary to the regime of most quantum gravity frameworks \cite{kiefer2012quantum}).
+Our approach shows that general relativity and standard quantum mechanics are sufficient to analyse scenarios involving superpositions of macroscopically different {classical} backgrounds.
+Not only is there no tension between the two frameworks, but there is also {no ambiguity} in the prediction of physical effects that arise: For each probability amplitude the time-dilation effects introduced by the mass can be treated classically.
 The considered processes involve a simple superposition of such amplitudes and the final probability amplitude is given by the usual Feynman sum.
+Note that, even though no explicit quantisation of the metric is used, the amplitudes in the Feynman sum do correspond to macroscopically distinct space time metrics: This is because each of these amplitudes contains a different causal structure, which determines the metric up to a conformal factor~\cite{Hawking1976, Malament1977}. {Quantisation of the metric is therefore implicit in our result, in a similar way as in recently considered witnesses for quantum gravity in interferometric scenarios \cite{bose2017spin, marletto2017entanglement, belenchia2018quantum}.}